Long-time coach receives the Paragon Award in Competitive Diving

 Burnett Captures His Third Individual Crown on Final Day of AAC Championship

-Jim Stillson is in his 31st year as head coach of the SMU men's and women's diving teams.
+Jim Stillson completed his 31st year as head coach of the SMU men's and women's diving teams.
 Under Stillson, divers have earned 88 All-America honors and the men's and women's teams have won 32 combined conference championships.
 Stillson has also coached four Olympians.

 In 2014-15, Stillson coached Devin Burnett to a sweep of the American Athletic Conference title in all three diving events which led Burnett to be named the AAC's 2015 Most Outstanding Diver.
 For his efforts as well as the other Mustang divers, Stillson was named The American's 2015 Men's Diving Coach of the Year.
 Burnett went on to earn Honorable Mention All-American honors in the three-meter at the NCAA Championship.

 The 2013-14 season saw Stillson coach Burnett to a sweep of the American Athletic Conference title in all three diving events which led Burnett to be named the AAC's 2014 Most Outstanding Diver.
 For his efforts as well as the other Mustang divers, Stillson was named The American's 2014 Men's Diving Coach of the Year.

 In his 30 years at SMU, Stillson has coached four Olympians including 1992 silver medalist Scott Donie.
 Since 1970, Stillson has guided student-athlete divers to 87 All-American honors, including three NCAA Diver of the Year award winners.
 Stillson has coached four NCAA champions in seven different events, and since 1974, 10 U.S. National Champions have been crowned champion under the tutelage of Stillson.